towersvault/shinpokered/ips_patches/Guide_to_New_Player_Functions.md

 At level 100, a pokemon gains extra points in a stat equal to 0.25 x SQRT(StatEXP) rounded down.
 On the pokemon menu, select a pokemon and place the cursor over STATS.
 While holding the SELECT button, press the A button to enter the pokemon's status screen.
-In place of the pokemon's HP and stat values, it's corresponding StatEXP will be displayed instead.
+In place of the pokemon's HP and stat values, it's corresponding StatEXP values will be displayed instead.

 **View a Shiny Palette**
 This applies when playing or emulating as a Gameboy Color or Super Gameboy game.